JAlexanderCarr/bundledrefs/docs/source/index.rst

-Welcome to the Bundled References documentation!
+Welcome to the Bundled References Documentation!
 ================================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers